 It would make sense that after carbon lining was invented it would make ALL tanks, artillery, and anti-tank guns useless as weapons of war because after disabling the vehicle, everyone inside is still alive thus you would have two armies firing pot shots at each other from islands of disabled armored vehicles.
 So except for a few experimental battles here and there with tanks, it devolve to proxy war and then abandoned as a form of war completely and is opened to women just like Equestrian today.

-Alternatively, the WoT-verse IS spun from GuP-verse, it's just significantly further down the line than what we're seeing at present.
+- 4. The WoT-verse IS spun from GuP-verse, it's just significantly further down the line than what we're seeing at present.
 If the series can be seen as taking place in the 2010s, perhaps World of Tanks can be seen as taking place further into the future (for instance, the 2080s), giving sufficient time for the sport to have it's gender barriers broken.
 It would likely start out small-time but work up from there.

 The final battle against black forest will be in a desertLook at the tournament locations so far.

 Sanders: Shermans open ground with forest: like Normandy.

 Anzio: Italian themed team: rocky forested terrain: like Italy.

 All that's left is black forest German team and the only major European theater of world war two left is the North African Campaign, Where the tiger (which we know black forest used) was deployed.

 During the final battle Miho will sacrifice the victory and leave her tank to save somebody againThis time it will be....

 - The opposing team's player to be rescued (bonus points if it will be Maho or their mother if she is in the team).
 Then Miho will publicly say that Sensha-do is not a war and that the victory isn't worth anybody's life.